What do I need to know when buying property in Costa Rica?

 When we asked expats what advice they would give a foreigner before buying a property in Costa Rica, they said...

 "ONLY hire a commonly recommended Attorney Notary who has been recommended by a few Expats.
 DON'T take risks with any Attorney.
 DON'T take risks or trust ANYONE!
 Ensure the Attorney fully checks the property has ZERO issues with it (unless it has 1 or 2 that are negligible).
 Don't trust anyone with your money.
-Do your Due Diligence on the Realtor," said another in Costa Rica.
+Do your Due Diligence on the Realtor," said a member in Costa Rica.

 Please login to continue reading this article.